 - If the resident has two or more falls in a short period of time recommend an ocular evaluation.

 - Any resident that has a history of cataract, cataract extraction, macular degeneration, diabetes, or glaucoma should be fully evaluated.

 - If the resident appears startled when approached from the right or left side, this may mean a loss in peripheral vision.

 - Any sudden changes in ADLs may signify a loss of vision.

 - Recurrent red eyes requiring periodic treatment by the attending physician.

 - Disruptive behavior that is out of character for the resident.

 - Rubbing of the eyes, "droopy" lid(s), ocular discomfort, vertigo, complaints of vision expressed by the resident and observable changes in social interest.

-- Residents that do not have glasses and are over the age of 45 years are statistically out of the norm.
+- Residents who do not have glasses and are over the age of 45 are statistically out of the norm.